utsoree/utsoree.github.io/_pages/about.md

 - I am a researcher for [Project TRANSPATH](https://transpath.eu/partners) of the Horizon EU Grant (funded by the European Commission), focusing on a _field experiment (RCT)_ in Ghana.
   <p> <a href="https://www.linkedin.com/posts/utsoree_genevaadvantage-activity-7291125373524701185-aGnS?utm_source=share&utm_medium=member_desktop"> Field visits: Kumasi, Juaben, Apemso, Agona, Nkawie districts in January 2025.  </a> </p>
 <!--  - **April, 2024:** -->
-- I visited the RESEARCH department at the [International Labour Organization (ILO)](https://www.ilo.org/) to analyse the labour market outcomes of _second-generation migrants_, as part of a broader project series on _horizontal inequalities_.
+- I visited the [International Labour Organization (ILO)](https://www.ilo.org/) at the ILO-RESEARCH department to analyse the labour market outcomes of _second-generation migrants_, as part of a broader project series on _horizontal inequalities_.
 <!--  - **October, 2024:** -->
 - I have worked as a Consultant Economist at the [International Trade Centre (ITC)](https://www.intracen.org/) to build up a framework on _decarbonisation_.